yomex96/Kubernetes-and-Cloud-Native-Essentials-LFS250/Working_with_Kubernetes.md

-# Here’s a simple pod.yaml for your Nginx container
+# A simple pod.yaml for your Nginx container

+vim pod.yaml

 ```
 apiVersion: v1